RituPande/ctc/README.md

 ## 1. Sequence to Sequence Models

 Sequence to Sequence models are deep learning models that take a sequence of symbols as input and also output a seqeunce of symbols.
 Sequence to Seqeunce models are implemented as Reccurrent Neural Networks or RNNs.
 RNNs take X<sub>1</sub>, X<sub>2</sub>, ..., X<sub>N</sub> inputs at each time step respectively and output a label sequence Y<sub>1</sub>, Y<sub>2</sub>, ..., Y<sub>M</sub>.
-Between  input and the output layer, there is a *hiddent layer*, that passes the information about inputs from the previous timesteps to the next timestep.
+Between  input and the output layer, there is a *hidden layer*, that passes the information about inputs from the previous timesteps to the next timestep.
 There are other variants of RNN, such as those which provide the output Y<sub>k</sub> as an additional input to step k+1.
 But for simplicity, we shall only focus on the most basic RNN implementation to understand the mechanics of CTC.

   <p align="center">
   <img src="./images/RNN.png"> <br>